MusicDin/kubitect/docs/examples/ha-cluster.md

 In the network configuration section, we specify the bridge interface that is preconfigured on each host and CIDR of our local network.

-The following code snippet shows the network configuration for this example.
+The code snippet below illustrates the network configuration used in this example:

 ```yaml title="ha.yaml"
 cluster: